Alessandroblas/Alessandroblas/README.md

 ## 👋  Ciao, I'm Alessandroblas!

-:hammer: I am currently an IT Architect at Kyndryl  where I help customers through their journey to cloud and app modernization.
+:hammer: I am currently an IT Architect at Kyndryl  where I help customers through their journey to cloud.

 :bulb: I am interested in application modernization, NoSQL databases, DevOps and IaC.